 When architect Simone Carena and fashion designer Jihye Shin were looking to move in 2007, they knew they wanted to live in a traditional hanok home.
 But buying an old home meant that the property needed a major revamp, especially fixing leaky roofs.
 The couple decided to give the home a stylish refresh, and they began with eye-catching green interiors.

-While the ceiling still features exposed wooden beams, plenty of modern adjustments have been added to the home.
-A ceiling fan was installed to maximize air flow around the room, while a storage system sits facing the recessed bed.
+The ceiling still features exposed wooden beams, but plenty of modern adjustments have been added to the home.
+For instance, a ceiling fan was installed to maximize air flow around the room.
+Meanwhile, a storage system sits facing the recessed bed.
 Check out the rest of the home here.

 Mixing the Old with the New